-Fast Mondays and Thursdays.
-Abu Hurairah reported that the most the Prophet (saw) would fast would be Monday and Thursday.
-He was asked about that and he said:
+Make Dua for fasting on Mondays and Thursdays.
+Abu Hurairah reported that the Prophet (SAW) would fast Monday and Thursday.
+He was asked about that, and he said:

 “The deeds of people are presented to Allah every Monday and Thursday.
 Allah forgives every Muslim except for those who are deserting each other.”
 (Hasan)

 Fasting the three white days of each Islamic month (the 13th, 14th, and 15th) is a great way to prepare your body for Ramadan fasting and bring you closer to Allah (SWT) throughout the year.